 Online Master’s Degrees in (Clinical) Psychology

 Psychology is an academic discipline that takes learners through intimate explorations of the inner workings of the human mind, human motivation, and human behavior.
-Because every industry that involves people requires professionals that understand how people move through the world, the career manifestations for a student of psychology can occur in any industry and at various levels.
+Because every industry that involves people requires professionals that understand how people move through the world, the career applications for a student of psychology can present themselves in any industry and at various levels.

 One major career track for those interested in psychology happens at the clinical level, where psychology expertise is applied to helping people cope with or overcome mental health struggles, cultivate greater self-awareness, and move toward lives that center on self-confidence, self-reliance, and well-being.

 Those interested in clinical psychology will find that demand for mental health professionals of this kind is on the rise.
-According to the Bureau for Labor Statistics (BLS 2019), occupational growth for clinical, counseling, and school psychologists is predicted to grow by 15 percent between 2018 and 2028, three times faster than the predicted growth for all occupations nationwide (5 percent).
-During this decade, there is a possibility for up to 23,800 new clinical psychology positions available, for a total of 185,800 by the end of this time period.
+According to the Bureau for Labor Statistics (BLS 2024), occupational growth for clinical, counseling, and school psychologists is predicted to grow by 7 percent between 2023 and 2033, a rate that’s nearly double the predicted growth for all occupations nationwide.
+That amounts to an additional 14,000 new clinical psychology positions created, for a total of 221,600 by the end of this time period.

-The following comprehensive guide to master’s degrees in clinical psychology orients prospective students to typical admissions requirements, coursework to expect, supervision and internship requirements, accreditation, featured online programs, distinguished professors teaching in online programs, and possible careers for those with an earned master of psychology.
+The following comprehensive guide to master’s degrees in clinical psychology includes detailed information on admissions requirements, coursework, supervision and internship requirements, accreditation, and possible career options for graduates.

 Typical Admissions Requirements for Clinical Psychology Master’s Degrees